bahrus/be-assembling/README.md

 </template>
 ```

-So the slots essentially become very short-lived virtual "custom element" that are replaced with the slotted content during the "assembling."
+So the slots essentially become very short-lived virtual "custom elements" that are replaced with the slotted content during the "assembling."

 Assembling doesn't start until every slot change has been triggered / and/or node assigned.